MarkMa512/rabbitmq-crl-example/README.md

 # RabbitMQ Certificate Revocation List (CRL) Mechanism

 ## About the Project
 This is my attempt in implementing CRL Mechanism on RabbitMQ to block client with certificate that has been revoked.
-My approach was to use the advanced.config file and erlang's native support for CRL.
+My approach was to use the `advanced.config` file and erlang's native support for CRL.

-## Directories
+### Directories
 - `/broker` contains shell scripts, server certificates, crl file, `rabbitmq.conf` and `advanced.config` files needed to set up the rabbitmq container.
-- `/cert-gen` containes OpenSSL config files and shell scripts that automates the certificates and crl generation process
+- `/cert-gen` contains OpenSSL config files and shell scripts that automates the certificates and crl generation process
 - `/client-0` a python client that connect to the broker via SSL with client-0 certificate
-- `/client-2` a python client that connect to the broker via SSL with client-2 certifictae (revoked)
+- `/client-2` a python client that connect to the broker via SSL with client-2 certificate (**revoked**)

+## Aim
+The aim for this project is to use CRL mechanism to block **client-2**, with an **revoked client certificate**, from connecting to the rabbitMQ broker.

 ## Prerequisite:
 This project is tested on: